Dualities in the theory of accessible categories: The duality

+\begin{obs} As mentioned in Remark~\ref{Phi-accessible}, Theorem~\ref{psi-duality} could be further generalized to the setting of a locally small and weakly sound class $\Phi$ in place of the class of $\alpha$-small weights.
+The idea being that all the proofs can be adapted by replacing $\alpha$-small limits with $\Phi$-limits and $\alpha$-flat colimits with $\Phi$-flat colimits, and by using the soundness property, as well as Lemma~\ref{flat-restriction} (applied to $\Phi$).
+We decided to keep the case of $\alpha$-small limits as the default setting to avoid an even heavier notation.\\ The resulting theorem then would say that the 2-functors

-It is now clear that the 2-category $\mt C\tx{-} \bo{Ex}_\alpha$ can be described as that whose objects are the $\alpha$-complete and $\mt C$-based $\V$-categories, whose morphisms are the $\alpha$-continuous and $\mt C$-cocontinuous $\V$-functors, and whose 2-cells are the $\V$-natural transformations between them.
-Thus, Theorem~\ref{psi-duality} assumes the following form:
+form a biequivalence of 2-categories.
+Here $\Phi\tx{-}\bo{Acc}_\Psi$ is the 2-category whose objects are the $\Phi$-accessible $\V$-categories with $\Psi$-limits (\cite[Section~3.1]{LT22:virtual}), whose morphisms are the $\alpha$-continuous and $\Phi^+$-cocontinuous $\V$-functors, and whose 2-cells are $\V$-natural transformations.
+On the other hand, $\Psi^+\tx{-}\bo{Free}_\Phi$ is the 2-category of the $\Phi$-complete and $\Psi^+$-free $\V$-categories, $\Phi$-continuous and $\Psi^+$-cocontinuous $\V$-functors, and $\V$-natural transformations.